 This is an alteration in sleep quality or quantity for more than three nights in a week over a month or longer.
 It is commonly associated with a medical or psychiatric condition and can be classified into:

 This is insomnia that is not associated with other health conditions.

-This is a sleep disturbance in association with other medical or psychiatric condition such as asthma, depression, cancer and heartburn.
+This is a sleep disturbance in association with other medical or psychiatric conditions such as asthma, depression, cancer, and heartburn.

 Sleep onset insomnia

 This state is seen when you have difficulties falling asleep despite feeling tired and sleepy.
 Normally, one takes 15–20 minutes to fall asleep after going to bed.